🫂 Welcome to Bitcoin Knows

 👀 3.
 Financial Privacy & Sovereignty

 Banks demand personal information and impose restrictions on how money is used.
+This creates a system of "gatekeepers" in the economy who determine who can participate and who cannot.
+It also creates a honeypot of sensitive personal information which can be stolen or sold, leaving users vulnerable.
 Bitcoin is permissionless and censorship-resistant, allowing individuals to transact freely without reliance on centralized intermediaries.

 Bitcoin is not just another form of money—it is an exit from a broken system, a return to sound money principles, and a path to financial sovereignty.